nedi89/weather-app/README.md

 Open the index.html file in a web browser of your choice.
 Alternatively, you can deploy the app to a web server to access it remotely.
-Allow Location Access:

-Upon opening the app, you will be prompted to allow access to your location.
-Click "Allow" to proceed.
 View Weather Information:

-Once location access is granted, the app will display the current weather information for your location.
+Once you type in the location, the app will display the current weather information for your location.
 Technologies Used:
 HTML: Used for structuring the web page.
 CSS: Used for styling the app and making it visually appealing.